 Dr. Morris Kurtz

 Since the autumn of 1974 Dr. Morris Kurtz has been actively involved in athletics and sports administration.
 He was awarded an MS in Physical Education in 1975 and a PhD in Sports Administration in 1981, both from the Pennsylvania State University.
-He has a long track record of success as an athletics director and administrator.
+He had a long track record of success as a former athletics director and administrator.

 Dr. Kurtz served as an Assistant/Associate Athletic Director at the University of Memphis from 1979-84 and then as Director of Athletics at St. Cloud State University from 1984-2012.
 During his 28 year tenure as Director of Athletics at St. Cloud State, he hired legendary U.S. Olympic hockey coach Herb Brooks and led the men’s and women’s hockey programs’ transitions to NCAA Division I. He provided the leadership and raised the funds necessary to establish the entire Husky Athletic Department as a national competitive force in the NCAA while expanding the number of teams and overseeing numerous construction and renovation projects.